The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/basic-guide.md

 /micon "Aetherial Manipulation"
 ```

 ![](/img/jobs/blm/AMmacro.png)

-Hovering over the character model of a party member, or even their name in the party list, and then pressing the macro will use Aetherial Manipulation on them without changing target.
+Hovering over the character model of a party member, or even their name in the party list, and then pressing the macro will use **Aetherial Manipulation** on them without changing target.
 If the flexibility for regular targeting is desired, the bottom <mo> or two can be replaced with <t>.
-There is also the option to replace the <mo> with the number of the slot of a specified party member (i.e. <3>) that may be consistently in a good spot to use Aetherial Manipulation to (though in this case it is recommended to have a regular version of Aetherial Manipulation available for more manual targeting in case another target is situationally preferred).
+There is also the option to replace the <mo> with the number of the slot of a specified party member (i.e. <3>) that may be consistently in a good spot to use **Aetherial Manipulation** to (though in this case it is recommended to have a regular version of **Aetherial Manipulation** available for more manual targeting in case another target is situationally preferred).

 ## **Common Abbreviations**

 For this document, full names of spells, buffs, and abilities were used for clarity.
 However, these are frequently abbreviated in regular discussion.
 Below are the most common abbreviations for these:

-* F1, F2, F3, F4: Fire spells, the number designates the rank (i.e. F1 = Fire, F2 = Fire II, etc)
+* F1, F2, F3, F4: Fire spells, the number designates the rank (i.e. F1 = Fire, F2 = Fire II, etc.)
-* B1, B2, B3, B4: Blizzard spells, the number designates the rank (i.e. B1 = Blizzard, B2 = Blizzard II, etc)
+* B1, B2, B3, B4: Blizzard spells, the number designates the rank (i.e. B1 = Blizzard, B2 = Blizzard II, etc.)
-* T1, T2, T3, T4: Thunder spells, the number designates the rank (i.e. T1 = Thunder, T2 = Thunder II, etc)
+* T1, T2, T3, T4: Thunder spells, the number designates the rank (i.e. T1 = Thunder, T2 = Thunder II, etc.)
+* HT, HT2: High Thunder and High Thunder II, respectively
+* FS: Flare Star
 * HF2/HB2: High Fire II, High Blizzard II
 * AF1, AF2, AF3: Astral Fire, Astral Fire II, and Astral Fire III respectively
 * UI1, UI2, UI3: Umbral Ice, Umbral Ice II, Umbral Ice III respectively